High-dimensional quantum key distribution rates for multiple measurement bases: Introduction

-The experimental realization of high-dimensional (HD) quantum systems has been boosting the implementation of large-alphabet communication protocols, which can outperform the standard ones based on two-level systems.
-This is the case, in particular, of quantum key distribution (QKD) protocols. \\ The idea of exploiting quantum systems for cryptography started with the seminal work by Bennett and Brassard \cite{bb84}, who used two-dimensional states.
-This was later on also formulated in an entanglement based version \cite{bennett1992} (BBM92).
-Then, the search for more secure and robust protocols led to consider larger Hilbert spaces for the employed physical systems.
-Nowadays, there are many feasible physical implementations of HD states with applications to QKD, such as spatial encodings \cite{walborn2006,Lib2024}, time-bins \cite{ali-khan2007,islam2017,nussbaum2015}, temporal modes \cite{brecht2015}, angular momenta \cite{mirhosseini2015}, polarization for biphoton fields \cite{Sekga2023} and path encodings \cite{canas2017,Zahidy2024}. \\ Basically, the advantage that QKD takes from HD systems is twofold.
+Basically, the advantage that QKD takes from HD systems is twofold.
 On the one hand, the scaling of secret key rates with the logarithm of the dimension of the system \cite{cerf2002} allows to improve the performance of the protocols \cite{bruss2002}.
 On the other hand, it is possible to enhance the resilience to errors and/or the secure key rate by exploiting a larger number of mutually unbiased bases (MUBs) \cite{wootters1988}.
 Indeed, it is known that for every system it is possible to find at least three complementary bases and, if the dimension $d$ of the Hilbert space is the power of a prime, there are $d+1$ of them \cite{wootters1988,durt2010}.
 The first evidence that exploiting more than two MUBs improves the secure key rate of the protocol was given in Refs.~\cite{bruss1998,gisin1999}, where the well-known six-state protocol was investigated.
 The protocol generalizes the BB84 protocol by using three complementary bases instead of two.
 Then, in Ref.~\cite{cerf2002}, an upper bound on the error rate was derived in the presence of $d+1$ MUBs.
 In Ref.~\cite{bradler2016finite}, analytic expressions for the asymptotic key rates are derived for generic dimension and three MUBs.
 Moreover, a finite key rate analysis is developed in the same scenario, proving an enhancement in security against collective attacks.
 Much work has been done to numerically improve secure key rates through semi-definite programs \cite{winick2018,doda2021,brown2021,Hu2022,araujo2023}.
 In addition, a flexible analytic framework for the calculation of HD asymptotic key rates was developed in Ref.~\cite{huber2024}.
-From the experimental side, recently a scalable implementation of $d+1$ MUBs was proposed and realized with time bins in prime power dimensions \cite{ikuta2022}, showing that a protocol exploiting $d+1$ MUBs is doable and improves the robustness of QKD protocols. \\ Motivated by these results, we address a BBM92-like scheme \cite{bennett1992}.
-We analyse the generalized version, where the dimension of the Hilbert space is arbitrary and every allowed number of MUBs can be selected.
-In particular, we investigate the impact of the number of MUBs employed on the key rate and study the role of the dimension.
-We derive the analytic expression of the asymptotic secret key rate when $d+1$ MUBs are used and provide numerical results for other cases.
-In the non-asymptotic regime, we find upper bounds on key rates secure against collective and coherent attacks.
-In the case of collective attacks, we compare the optimizations of rates obtained from an uncertainty relation for smooth entropies \cite{renner2005smoothent,tomamichel2010,tomamichel2011uncertainty,tomamichel2012tight,grasselli2020quantum} with the ones obtained from the asymptotic equipartition property (AEP) \cite{renner2008security,grasselli2020quantum}.
-The result obtained from the AEP is generalized to account for coherent attacks by applying the postselection technique \cite{renner2009postselection}.
-We consider the actual advantage of using different numbers of MUBs by investigating the contribution of finite-size effects.
-We find that, at fixed dimension, using a higher number of measurement bases yields increased key rates only for high number of rounds, whereas, for a small number, this benefit only preserves for three measurement bases, as the statistical effect of having to estimate a larger number of error rates outweighs the increased key rates for four and more bases. \\ This paper is structured as follows.
-In Section~\ref{frame}, we give the basic preliminaries to approach the security proof of a BBM92 scheme.
-In particular, the state distributed by Eve to Alice and Bob and the error rates are introduced.
-In Section~\ref{akr}, we optimize the asymptotic key rates for generic dimension and different numbers of MUBs.
-Then, in Section~\ref{fkr}, we address collective and coherent attacks and find upper bounds on the achievable rates.
-Finally, in Section~\ref{conc}, we draw our conclusions.
+From the experimental side, recently a scalable implementation of $d+1$ MUBs was proposed and realized with time bins in prime power dimensions \cite{ikuta2022}, showing that a protocol exploiting $d+1$ MUBs is doable and improves the robustness of QKD protocols.